 The holidays are over and the kids are back to school.
 Their stress level is high and perhaps will get higher.
 Kids do not get stresses you say?
 Wrong!
 They get stressed just as much as adults.
+Aside from kids and adults, pets can get stressed too.
+That’s why pet CBD companies have developed products to help ease the pain for our furry companions.

 Research suggests that stress plays a role in every child’s development leading to a whole range of mental problems.
 According to US Surgeon General David Satcher, one out of ten American children suffer from mental illness and stress is one of the leading causes.
 And findings by Professors Reunette W. Harris and Charles Nemeroff suggest that stressful childhood experiences can effect an individual’s response to stress later in life.
 These experiences can be positive or negative.